10 Reasons Why The UK Gambling Industry Keeps Growing

 The market is expected to double by the end of 2022, with projections going as high as £380 billion.

-Although some experts have voiced their belief that this number is a bit too conservative, and are confident that the final data set for 2022 will reach a revenue figure of £621 billion
+Although some experts have voiced their belief that this number is a bit too conservative, they are confident that the final data set for 2022 will reach a revenue figure of £621 billion.

 The Growth of the UK Gambling Market